Prepare data for the v2.2.0 release with few new modules and bugfixes. Change-Id: Id593b623b389cedb140fb05e8063f48ef7eacc36

 Or you can add the full namespace and collection name in the

---- - name: Using Openstack Cloud collection hosts: localhost collections: - openstack.cloud tasks: - server_volume: state: present cloud: openstack server: Mysql-server volume: mysql-data device: /dev/vdb
+--- - hosts: localhost collections: - openstack.cloud tasks: - name: Create server in an OpenStack cloud server_volume: state: present cloud: openstack server: Mysql-server volume: mysql-data device: /dev/vdb

 There are many ways in which you can participate in the project, for example:

-We have a dedicated Interest Group for Openstack Ansible modules.
+We have a Special Interest Group for the Ansible OpenStack collection.
+Join us in

 GNU General Public License v3.0 or later